 REST services typically leverage JSON because the output notation is easy for people, applications, and web services to read.
 That being the case, JSON is the default input/output format for orchestration across all EnterpriseOne tools releases.
 JDE users running E1 9.2.2.4 up to 9.2.3.2 can write a custom Groovy script to convert XML or CSV to JSON before importing.
 But E1 9.2.3.3 users have it easy.
 The ability to import XML or CSV data is baked right in.

 In our exporting data blog, we explored how to set your custom HTTP headers and shared sample JSON cURL commands.
 These apply to data imports as well.
 However, the process changes when working with CSV.
-EnterpriseOne 9.2.3.4 is the ideal for CSV orchestration because it allows multiple line entry.
+EnterpriseOne 9.2.3.4 and later are ideal for CSV orchestration because it allows multiple line entry.
 Oracle support has an excellent example in Doc ID 2564800.1.

 Most JDE users are comfortable using an FTP site to retrieve the CSV file.
 However, advanced users with HTML coding expertise may choose to create an E1 Page with JavaScript to read CSV or an Excel input file.
 The E1 Page then passes the data into the orchestration.
 It's more complicated but beneficial for low numbers of records between one and 1,000 rows of data.
 You can also use Microsoft Excel with a VB script to call the orchestration to load the data.